ayokissme/chat-demo/README.md

 # Messenger

-Demo version of the chat app.
+Demo version of the chat app

 Testing websockets